-The geostationary satellite-based surface solar irradiances derived using different versions of the Heliosat algorithms have been extensively compared with the groundbased solar radiation measurements in Europe.
+The geostationary satellite-based surface solar irradiances derived using different versions of the Heliosat algorithm have been extensively compared with the ground-based solar radiation measurements in Europe.
 The same n - k relation is used in the Heliosat algorithm and FRESCO SSI algorithm, hence it can be expected that the FRESCO SSI performs well concerning its precision for instantaneous data.
-Indeed, the evaluated RMSD values are in the same order of magnitude as those found by the comparison of ground-based measurements with SSI derived from Meteosat using Heliosat or "Heliosat like" methods (e.g. Ineichen and Perez, 1999; Zelenka et al., 1999;

-- Dagestad 2004; Lorenz, 2007).
+Indeed, the evaluated RMSD values of FRESCO SSI versus BSRN data are in the same order of magnitude as those found from the comparison of SSI derived from Meteosat using Heliosat or Heliosat-like methods with ground-based measurements (e.g. Ineichen and Perez, 1999; Zelenka et al., 1999; Dagestad, 2004; Lorenz, 2007).
 This demonstrates the performance of the FRESCO SSI algorithm concerning its precision.
-However, due to the low temporal resolution of SCIAMACHY, outside of the polar regions we can not expect that the accuracy and uncertainty of the SCIAMACHY SSI product is similar to that of SSI daily and monthly means derived from geostationary satellites (Moeser and Raschke, 1984).
-In fact a - higher uncertainty and lower accuracy could be expected in regions with a significant diurnal cycle of clouds, aerosols or water vapor.
+However, due to the low temporal resolution of SCIA-MACHY, outside of the polar regions we can not expect that the accuracy and uncertainty of the SCIAMACHY SSI product is similar to that of SSI daily and monthly means derived from geostationary satellites (Moeser and Raschke, 1984).
+In fact, a higher uncertainty and lower accuracy could be expected in regions with a significant diurnal cycle of clouds, aerosols or water vapor.

-In addition to the direct comparison with ISCCP-FD, a brief discussion of the SCIA-MACHY SSI validation results in comparison with the NOAA/AVHRR products generated by the CM-SAF will be performed.
-NOAA/AVHRR is a series of polar orbiting satellites with a significant higher spatial resolution than SCIAMACHY (4 × 4 km versus 60 × 30 km).
-The CM-SAF radiation algorithm for the retrieval of the SSI from NOAA/AVHRR satellites also uses the MAGIC algorithm for the calculation of clear-sky irradiances but the cloudy irradiances are calculated with a cloud model required detailed cloud parameters as input, which is completely different as the Heliosat method.
+In addition to the direct comparison with ISCCP-FD, a brief discussion of the SCIAMACHY SSI validation results in comparison with the NOAA/AVHRR products generated by the CM-SAF is given here.
+NOAA/AVHRR is a series of polar orbiting satellites with a significant higher spatial resolution than SCIAMACHY ( $4 \times 4 \text{ km}^2$ versus $60 \times 30 \text{ km}^2$ ).
+The CM-SAF radiation algorithm for the retrieval of the SSI from NOAA/AVHRR satellites also uses the MAGIC algorithm for the calculation of clear-sky irradiances, but the cloudy irradiances are calculated with a cloud model that requires detailed cloud parameters as input, which is completely different from the Heliosat method.
 Hollman et al. (2006) compared the CM-SAF AVHRR based surface shortwave global irradiances with several BSRN stations within Europe.
-The mean bias error was larger than $10 \text{ W m}^{-2}$ for more than 50% of the investigated monthly means, a result of large bias values in the instantaneous data.
-These results indicate that the FRESCO SSI algorithm might be able to generate SSI products in a similar accuracy to that derived from NOAA/AVHRR, despite of the larger SCIAMACHY pixel size.
+The mean bias error was larger than $10\,W\,m^{-2}$ for more than 50 % of the investigated monthly means, a result of large bias values in the instantaneous data.
+These results indicate that the FRESCO SSI algorithm might be able to generate SSI products in a similar accuracy to that derived from NOAA/AVHRR, despite of the larger SCIA-MACHY pixel size.
 This is a remarkable result which has to be further investigated.